-Accommodation is in either a typical Sicilian agriturismo or a luxurious hotel which offers great comfort.
+Accommodation is in a typical Sicilian agriturismo.
 Built in the 19th century, Tenuta Luogo Marchese is set in the Sicilian countryside, 6 minutes by car from the seashore.
 The old farmhouse, with adjoining a tiny chapel, still retains much of the original structure, characterized by the classic farmhouse, surrounded by palm trees and with a very old wisteria to offer fragrance and freshness.
 The rooms are divided into double, triple and quadruple rooms, some of them available with a private terrace, some with views, others with colour TV.
 The rooms are all en-suite with shower and are heated.
 Breakfast (with local products) is served in the main restaurant each morning.
 There is a swimming pool for guest use.

 One of the pleasures of Sicily is the wonderful food.
 Hearty meat stews, fresh fish, chocolate and marzipan are some of the highlights.
 With a history of plagues and power struggles, bread has always been a staple of the Sicilian peasant and is coarse and golden, fashioned into a myriad of shapes.
 Baked bread is treated with the greatest respect and in the past only the head of the family had the privilege of slicing the loaf.
 Simple pasta dishes are available on every menu along with delicious fresh sauces and local cheese.
 You will get the opportunity to taste some wonderful regional dishes on this holiday.
 Sicilian wine and beer will be welcome at the end of a day's riding and it is said that you will never get a dud coffee in Sicily.
 When in Palermo the local street food is worth trying such as 'sfinciuni', a Sicilian pizza with anchovies, fresh tomatoes, onion, primo sale cheese, Parmesan and oregano.